vboli/Deep-Seek/README.md

 ## All you need to Know About DeepSeek
 DeepSeek, a Chinese AI research lab established in 2023, has rapidly emerged as a competitor to giants like OpenAI with its DeepSeek-R1 model.
 Despite being a newcomer, it challenges established players through remarkable cost efficiency and innovation.
-Here's a breakdown of its key aspects and implications for the AI landscape:
+Here's a breakdown of its key aspects and implications for the AI landscape.

 ### Key Innovations and Strategies
 Cost Efficiency : spent over 5-$6 million to train the foundation model, on the other hand the other companies Google, Facebook, OpenAI have used 100 times more funds to do the same.